guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-6.md

 </em>
 </div>

 It was quite apparent that we were now off the backpacking grid and entering into the more mainstream tourist destinations.
 As we walked the distance to our AirBnB on the island, we noticed a lot of golf carts plying as taxis.
-Isla Holbox is home to the [Yum Balam Natural Reserve](TODO).
+Isla Holbox is home to the [Yum Balam Reserve](https://en.wikipedia.org/wiki/Yum_Balam).
 There are no vehicles allowed on the island that use oil to work.
 But since people always need luxury, there were the golf carts; even if the entire island can be easily navigated by a bicycle :expressionless: I find the concept rather ridiculous but then I am a broke backpacker, ain't I?

 The AirBnB was another simple one with a kitchenette and a attached bathroom.
 There was an air conditioner as well and we absolutely needed it out here.
 The days were sultry and the heat was quite oppressive.
 The WiFi connectivity in the room was quite limited.
 WiFi availability was one thing about Mexico that was erratic at best.
 I guess people don't come to such beautiful beaches for the internet connectivity but for longer-term traveller, it is somewhat irksome.